universal-development/poly-embedded-cms/README.md

-# template-project-springboot
+# Content management for polydata records

-Template project for springboot apps
+Service for management of polydata records stored in SQLite databases

 License
 =======